Shewmaker Genetics

 You are here>

 Shipping has become increasingly difficult the last few years.
-October and November of 2005 have been as bad as we have seen.
-Week after week we have been told, “No flights this week to that zipcode, try again next week.”
+It was probably as bad as I have seen in October and November of 2005.
+Week after week we were told, “No flights this week to that zipcode, try again next week.”
 At one point we asked if there was any zipcode in the states of Ohio and Pennsylvania we could ship to, thinking we could work out some kind of relay with another pigeon flyer.
 The answer we got was, “No flights this week to that zipcode, try again next week.”
 We asked to speak to the Express Mail Supervisor and got his voice mail.
-It has been weeks now and we are still waiting for him to return our call.
+He never did return our call.
 During this same period, a friend of mine did successfully ship a box of birds to Pennsylvania from the same Post Office we use!
-Last week we received a shipment of two birds from Arkansas.
+During that same period, we received a shipment of two birds from Arkansas.
 It took four days.
 They had to be shipped from Arkansas to a flyer in Georgia who then had them shipped to us in California.
+It has been better recently, so lets hope the improvement sticks.

 Well with service like that, you can understand why we say there are “shipping limitations”.
 We mention the troublesome details above not to dissuade you from purchasing, but to make sure you understand these limitations are very real.